 These are the approximate dates when the carious autopilot hardware was introduced.
 The difference versions have different configuration option codes except on the Model 3 which is still reporting HW2.5 in their configuration.

 This is the main screen in the center of the S/X dashboard and includes the touch display, processors, memory, audio, WiFi, Bluetooth, GPS, CAN bus communications, etc.

 The mobile phone module is an additional board which changed in 2015 from 3G to 4G with the 4G board a retro fit option.

-Version 1 was an Nvidia quad core processor running an Ubuntu distribution of Linux.
+Version 1 was an Nvidia quad core Tegra 3 (arm) processor running an Ubuntu distribution of Linux.

-This does largely the same as MCU1 but uses an Intel multi core Atom processor.
+This does largely the same as MCU1 but uses an Intel multi core Atom E8000 series CPU (x86_64) processor.
 It also includes a number of updates including a later version of bluetooth, faster overall graphics and a faster Chromium based browser.